MontaVista-OpenSourceTechnology/kdump-elftool/README.rst

 Getting a Kernel Coredump
 =========================

 To use this, you must get a dump of kernel memory.
-You have two options: use kexec/kdump, or take a vmdump from qemu if you are running in qemu.
+You have two
+options: use kexec/kdump (optionally with makedumpfile), or take a vmdump from qemu if you are running in qemu.

 kexec/kdump
 -----------